 If You Get 3/7 On This Quiz, You're Drowning In Fake News

-This week there are stories about seagulls, condoms, and the March for Our Lives.
+This week there are stories about swans, Dr. Oz, and Julian Assange.

 -